Edward Day Cohota

-Edward Day Cohota (~1843–1935) was a Chinese soldier who fought in the American Civil War for the Union Army.
+Edward Day Cohota (c.
+1843 – November 18, 1935) was a Chinese soldier who fought in the American Civil War for the Union Army.

 Early life

 Edward Day Cohota was born around 1843, likely in Shanghai, China, though conflicting reports obscure his exact birthdate.
 The earliest account of Edward dates to December 27, 1845, when a ship's master named Sargent Sawyer Day sailed his ship, the Cohota, out of Shanghai's port.
 Stowed away he found two starved, ragged Chinese brothers, one a few years older than the other.
 Both were near the brink of death but the Captain kept them aboard instead of turning back.
 While the older boy died during the voyage, the younger boy survived and Day decided to raise the surviving child himself, naming him Edward Day Cohota and choosing December 27 as his birthday.
 Edward grew up in the Captain's home in Gloucester, Massachusetts, developing a close, lifelong relationship with the family.
 In childhood Edward received education and was trained to be a sailor.